cihlab/cihlab.github.io/index.md

 ## News

+* _01/25/2019_, Chixiao co-authored "All-Digital Temperature Sensor" is accepted by CICC 2019.
 * _12/23/2018_, Dr. Chixiao Chen (陈迟晓) finished his post doc in University of washington, EE department and found the CiH group.

 ## Publication